 No one knows of condition or treatment except those whom client elects to inform.

-With insurance submission, record is available to other health insurance companies, life insurance companies, employers, legal actions, and personnel from the insurance company who may just happen to know client.
+With insurance submission, a record is available to other health insurance companies, life insurance companies, employers, legal actions, and personnel from the insurance company who may just happen to know the client.

 2) Type of Program: Community-Based Program

 Program elements occur in a normal life setting of living in a house, going into the community for therapy and activities, returning to home for food and rest with 24/7 supervision.
 This allows, by doing, the establishment and reinforcement of the very behaviors the client will need to successfully transition back into his home environment.